 (A) in which such consumer signed the contract sued upon; or

 (B) in which such consumer resides at the commencement of the action.

-Nothing in this title shall be construed to authorize the bringing of legal actions by debt
+Nothing in this subchapter shall be construed to authorize the bringing of legal actions by debt collectors.

 (1) any actual damage sustained by such person as a result of such failure;